Weakky/git-stack-sync/README.md

 ### Stack & Branch Management

-  * #### `gss create <branch-name>`
+- #### `gss create <branch-name>`

   Creates a new branch as a child of the currently checked-out branch and switches to it.
 This is the primary way to extend a stack.

-    ```bash
-    # You are on 'main'
-    gss create feature-a

-    # You are now on 'feature-a', whose parent is 'main'.
-    gss create feature-b

-    # You are now on 'feature-b', whose parent is 'feature-a'.
-    ```

-  * #### `gss insert [--before] <branch-name>`
+- #### `gss insert [--before] <branch-name>`

   Inserts a new branch into the stack.
-By default, it inserts *after* the current branch.
-The `--before` flag inserts it *before* the current branch. `gss` will automatically rebase any descendant branches and update their associated pull requests on GitHub.
+By default, it inserts _after_ the current branch.
+The `--before` flag inserts it _before_ the current branch. `gss` will automatically rebase any descendant branches and update their associated pull requests on GitHub.

-    ```bash
-    # In a stack main -> feature-a -> feature-c
-    # You are on 'feature-a'
-    gss insert feature-b

-    # The new stack is main -> feature-a -> feature-b -> feature-c
-    # and you are now on 'feature-b'.
-    ```

-  * #### `gss squash [--into parent|child]`
+- #### `gss squash [--into parent|child]`

   Squashes the commits from one branch into another and deletes the squashed branch.
 By default, it squashes the current branch into its `parent`.
 Use `--into child` to squash the child branch into the current one. `gss` will prompt to close the pull request of the deleted branch.

-  * #### `gss track <set|remove> [parent-branch]`
+- #### `gss track [parent-branch]`

-    Manually manages stack metadata.

-      * `track set [parent-branch]`: Marks an existing branch as a stacked branch.
+  Manually marks an existing branch as a stacked branch.
 If `parent-branch` is omitted, the repository's base branch (e.g., `main`) is used.

+- #### `gss untrack`
-      * `track remove`: Removes `gss` metadata from the current branch.
+  Removes `gss` metadata from the current branch.
+This is only allowed if the branch has no unique commits.
+The child branch will be reparented to the untracked branch's parent.

 ### Synchronization & History

-  * #### `gss sync`
+- #### `gss sync`

   This is the workhorse command for keeping your stack up-to-date.
 It performs several key operations:

   1. Fetches the latest changes from `origin`.
   2. Updates your local base branch (e.g., `main`) to match the remote.
   3. Checks the status of the pull request for every branch in your stack.
   4. If any PRs have been **merged**, it automatically removes those branches from the stack, re-parents their children, and prepares for cleanup.
-    5. Rebases the remaining, unmerged branches onto the latest version of the base branch in a single, efficient operation using `git rebase --update-refs`.
+  5. Rebases the remaining, unmerged branches onto the latest version of the base branch.

-  * #### `gss restack`
+- #### `gss restack`

   Intelligently updates your stack after you've modified its history (e.g., with `git commit --amend` or an interactive rebase).
 It automatically detects the first branch that has diverged from its parent and rebases all of its descendants on top of it.
-You can run `restack` from anywhere in the stack.

-  * #### `gss amend`
+- #### `gss amend`

   A convenient shortcut.
 It adds all staged changes to the most recent commit (`git commit --amend --no-edit`) and then automatically runs `gss restack` to update any descendant branches.

-  * #### `gss push`
+- #### `gss push`

   Pushes all branches in the current stack to the remote (`origin`).
 It uses `--force-with-lease` to safely update remote branches after a `sync` or `restack` has changed their history.

-  * #### `gss continue`
+- #### `gss continue`
   Resumes a `sync` or `restack` operation after you have resolved a git rebase conflict.

 ### Inspection & Navigation

-  * #### `gss status`
+- #### `gss status`

-    Displays a detailed, colorful overview of the entire current stack, including:
+  Displays a detailed, colorful overview of the entire current stack, including parent-child relationships, sync status, and pull request status.

-      * Parent-child relationships.
-      * Sync status relative to parent branches and the remote.
-      * Pull request status (e.g., `OPEN`, `MERGED`, `CLOSED`).
-      * A helpful summary and a suggestion for the next command to run.

-  * #### `gss list` (or `ls`)
+- #### `gss list` (or `ls`)

   Finds and lists all stacks in your local repository.

-  * #### `gss up` / `gss down`
+- #### `gss up` / `gss down`
   Quickly navigate up (`up`) or down (`down`) the branch stack.

 ### GitHub Integration

-  * #### `gss submit`
+- #### `gss submit`

   Creates GitHub pull requests for all branches in the stack that don't have one yet.
 It automatically sets the base branch for each PR to be its parent in the stack, creating a dependent chain of PRs.
-It will output the URL for each PR created.

-  * #### `gss pr`
+- #### `gss pr`
   Opens the GitHub pull request for the current branch in your web browser.

 ## Workflows & Examples

-### 1\.
-Starting and Submitting a New Stack
+### 1. Starting and Submitting a New Stack

-This workflow shows how to start a new feature and submit it for review as a stack of dependent pull requests.

 ```bash
 # 1. Start on your base branch (e.g., main)